paceval/paceval/new projects/Skyscr8per – Stock Tracker/readme.md

 **NYSE Skyscr8per** is a cutting-edge visualization tool that lets you **see the entire New York Stock Exchange in one immersive view**.

-This technology demo transforms traditional financial data into **a spatial experience** — intuitive, interactive, and instantly comprehensible.
+This technology demo transforms traditional financial data into **a spatial experience** - intuitive, interactive, and instantly comprehensible.

 ---

 ## ✨ Features

-✅ **3D Visualization** of all stocks and ETFs listed on the NYSE
+✅ **Favorites sector** - collect and track selected stocks in a personalized view ✅ **3D Visualization** of all stocks and ETFs listed on the NYSE
 ✅ **Day-to-day price change tracking** across the full market
 ✅ **Interactive rankings** of top gainers and losers (by market or sector)